 By the close of the convention, Blewitt and his fellow Hibernians had offered their unqualified support to their fraternal brethren in Ireland, stating that should the Irish ever ‘take up arms against Great Britain’, they would support them every step of the way.

-Joe Biden, the Democrat’s presidential hopeful for 2020, is Edward Blewitt’s great-grandson.
+Joe Biden, the 46th president of the US on 20 January 2021, is Edward Blewitt’s great-grandson.
 ‘I am proud to be descended from Irish immigrants, from County Mayo and County Louth,’ he declared in 2016.
 ‘Being Irish has shaped my entire life.’
 On another occasion, he stated: ‘Northeast Pennsylvania will be written on my heart.
 But Ireland will be written on my soul.’
 Indeed, by heritage, Mr Biden is about five-eighths Irish, with the families of Finnegan, Arthur, Boyle, Roche and Scanlon, as well as Blewitt, swirling in his bloodline.

 The Blewitts were the most successful of his forebears.
 They hailed from Ballina, Co.
 Mayo, a town that happens to be twinned with Scranton, Mr Biden’s ‘very Irish’ hometown in Pennsylvania.
-His first named ancestor was Edward Blewitt, a brick-maker who supplied 27,000 bricks for the construction of Killala Cathedral in 1827.
+His first named ancestor was Edward Blewitt Senior (1795-1871), a brick-maker who supplied 27,000 bricks for the construction of Killala Cathedral in 1827.
 Born in 1805 and educated in Dublin, Edward appears to have been one of the civil engineers who helped map Ireland for the Ordnance Survey, as well as Griffith’s Valuation, during the 1830s and 1840s.
 Edward lived on Patrick Street, Ballina, and was a rather heroic general overseer in Ballina Workhouse at the height of the Great Hunger between 1848 and 1850.
 He and his wife Mary, nee Mulderig, born 1803, had nine children.